 Men’s Social Secretary

 Neptune Teddy Hall Relays (and Cuppers) Organisers

-I’m a 3rd year DPhil engineering student who started running just over 7 years ago.
-Since then I’ve been somewhat addicted to either running through mud or in circles in all free moments.
-After leaving London post-undergrad I’ve spent as much time as possible escaping work to be with the club, mainly due to the great atmosphere at every event.
-This year alongside Connor, I’m organising both Cuppers XC and Teddy Hall Relays both of which are important events for the club that you should 100% get involved with!
-Hit me up with questions about these events or the club in general.
+Liam is a 3rd year DPhil engineering student who started running just over 7 years ago.
+Since then he’s been somewhat addicted to either running through mud or in circles in all free moments.
+After leaving London post-undergrad, he’s spent as much time as possible escaping work to be with the club, mainly due to the great atmosphere at every event.
+This year alongside Connor, he’s organising both Cuppers XC and Teddy Hall Relays both of which are important events for the club that you should 100% get involved with!
+Hit him up with questions about these events or the club in general.

-After running for a few years whilst at school I took the sport up again during my undergrad at UCL.
-Since then I’ve run a couple of seasons of cross country and track, but for the past year I’ve become mildly obsessed with marathon and ultramarathon running.
-I now have my sights firmly set on distances of 26.2 miles and upwards and am hoping to run a few big ultras in the coming months.
-I do my best to try and top the OUCCC Strava leaderboard most weeks.
+After running for a few years whilst at school, Rahil took the sport up again during his undergrad at UCL.
+Since then he’s run a couple of seasons of cross country and track, but for the past year he’s become mildly obsessed with marathon and ultramarathon running.
+He now has his sights firmly set on distances of 26.2 miles and upwards and is hoping to run a few big ultras in the coming months.
+He does his best to try and top the OUCCC Strava leaderboard most weeks.

 Luke Cotter – St. Catherine’s College.

 Miles Chandler – University College.

 Chandler has hugely enjoyed his tenure as the second fastest Miles in OUCCC.
 However, he has decided to quit while he’s (almost) winning in case of further cases of nominative determinism in the 2018-19 fresher cohort.
 With no future plans other than a return home to the West Country, he is poised to uphold Leaving Legendary status by rounding up as many Old Gits as possible in order to tell them how many miles you can fit in when you’re unemployed.
 CV available upon request.